Emergent Turbulence in Nonlinear Gravity: Results

-Figure \ref{fig:inverse_cascade_in_frequency_injecting_l6} considers an $\ell=6$ gravitational-wave driver with $\omega=0.5/M_i$ and $A_i=4\times10^{-4}$, and shows the corresponding responses across various angular harmonics.
-We find that each angular harmonic contains two frequency constituents $\omega$ and $2\omega$.
-The $2\omega$ component arises via quadratic laminar couplings: $2\omega=\omega+\omega$, whose amplitude scales as $A_i^2$.
-As shown in the top panel of the figure, the shape of its angular spectrum remains unchanged over time.
+Figure \ref{fig:inverse_cascade_in_frequency_injecting_l6} considers an $\ell=6$ driver with $\omega=0.5/M_i$ and $A_i=4\times10^{-4}$, and shows the corresponding responses across various angular harmonics.
+Each angular harmonic contains two frequency constituents $\omega$ and $2\omega$.
+The $2\omega(=\omega+\omega)$ component arises via quadratic laminar couplings, whose amplitude scales as $A_i^2$.
+Its angular spectrum remains unchanged over time (top).
 By contrast, the $\omega$ mode in $\ell=2$ and $\ell=4$ emerges and grows.
-Its angular spectrum evolves continuously (bottom panel), eventually developing greater power at larger angular scales (smaller $\ell$), indicating an inverse energy cascade in the spatial direction.
-Notably, this emergent growth of $\omega$ occurs {\em regardless of the driver strength}, owing to the spatial structure of the $\ell > 2$ driver, which enables energy to transfer toward the largest gravitational-wave angular scale, $\ell = 2$.
+The angular spectrum evolves continuously (bottom), eventually developing greater power at larger angular scales (smaller $\ell$), indicating a spatial inverse cascade.
+Notably, this growth of $\omega$ occurs {\em regardless of $A_i$}, owing to the spatial structure of the $\ell > 2$ driver, which channels energy toward the largest GW angular scale, $\ell = 2$.